pjkozlowskijr/Better-Call-Saul/README.md

 ## About This Project

-> If you happen to make an epic fail and find yourself on the wrong side of the law, you know who to call.
+> "If you happen to make an epic fail and find yourself on the wrong side of the law, you know who to call."
 > -Saul Goodman

 The goal of this project is to recreate a lawfirm website based on provided screenshots of four webpages.
 The photos used for the website were also provided.
 All